 The registry casts a wider net – beyond confirmed Zika cases – to track and follow pregnancies that may have been impacted by Zika.
 States are reporting confirmed cases but also the number of pregnancies that can’t be confirmed to be Zika-infected but have some lab indication of a flavivirus infection.
 Flaviviruses are known to cross-react during confirmatory testing, making it difficult to determine if the person was infected with Zika or some other flavivirus.

 Who Texas Counts for the CDC Registry

-Any pregnant women in Texas whose testing for Zika virus infection yielded positive or inconclusive test results, regardless of whether the woman has symptoms.
+Any pregnant women residing in Texas whose testing for Zika virus infection yielded positive or inconclusive test results, regardless of whether the woman has symptoms.